Thryv Holdings, Inc. (NASDAQ:THRY) Shares Acquired by SummerHaven Investment Management LLC

 Other hedge funds and other institutional investors have also modified their holdings of the company.
 Federated Hermes Inc. acquired a new position in shares of Thryv in the 3rd quarter valued at about $29,000.
 UBS Group AG raised its holdings in shares of Thryv by 1,180.3% during the 3rd quarter.
 UBS Group AG now owns 2,471 shares of the company’s stock valued at $56,000 after buying an additional 2,278 shares during the period.
 Point72 Hong Kong Ltd purchased a new stake in shares of Thryv during the 1st quarter valued at about $72,000.
 Ensign Peak Advisors Inc purchased a new stake in shares of Thryv during the 3rd quarter valued at about $83,000.
 Finally, Quantbot Technologies LP raised its holdings in shares of Thryv by 1,877.0% during the 1st quarter.
 Quantbot Technologies LP now owns 3,954 shares of the company’s stock valued at $111,000 after buying an additional 3,754 shares during the period.
 91.18% of the stock is owned by institutional investors and hedge funds.

 In other news, CEO Joe Walsh purchased 5,000 shares of the stock in a transaction dated Monday, May 8th.
 The stock was acquired at an average cost of $20.75 per share, for a total transaction of $103,750.00.
 Following the acquisition, the chief executive officer now owns 425,418 shares of the company’s stock, valued at $8,827,423.50.
 The acquisition was disclosed in a filing with the SEC, which is available at this link.
-10.80% of the stock is owned by company insiders.
+Company insiders own 10.80% of the company’s stock.

 Thryv Price Performance